You are located in service: E-Mail-Routing

 Glossary - E-Mail-Routing

-Misdirected bounce e-mails - occur, when the sender address was faked and the returned bounce e-mail therefore reaches a sender who did not send the original e-mail.
+A bounce e-mail is misdirected if the sender address was faked and the returned bounce e-mail therefore reaches a sender who did not send the original e-mail.

 This means that the wrong person is informed of an error that was not caused by them.

-MX / MX record - is short for mail exchanger, after the entry in the DNS (Domain Name Server).
+MX is short for mail exchanger, after the entry in the DNS (Domain Name Server).
 This entry specifies the mail server responsible for the domain.

 For example, the command nslookup -q=mx rz.rwth-aachen.de can be used to query the mail domain of the IT Center of RWTH Aachen University.